IslaBlairSaloni/Markdown/Notes.md

 <!--- one way is, to add line breaks i.e. using
 <br/> or use paragraph tags <p></p> -->

-<p>this is used with a paragraph tag. everything
+<p>this is used with a paragraph tag, everything
 you write here will be counted as a para.</p>

 and if we use breaks <br/>